Important Information for Veteran Students

 Students may contact the Veterans Affairs for any payment questions at 1-888-442-4551 once courses have been certified.

 Visit our Financial Aid web pages for information about types of financial aid, how to apply, and who to contact.
-For application and VA benefit details, visit the Steps to Enroll for Military Students page.
+For application and VA benefit details, visit the Steps to Enroll for Veteran Students page.

 Financial Aid Advisors